 Canine Liability 360

-From Canine Liability 360: “The biggest liability with training police K9 teams today is the majority of the time is spent training the dog.”
+“The biggest liability with training police K9 teams today is the majority of the time is spent training the dog.”

 “The best time to prepare for a lawsuit and prevail is before the bite occurs.”

 Participants will learn from the firsthand experiences of the instructor – successes and mistakes – as well as experiences of other handlers and supervisors involved with other K9 programs as some cases, videos and incidents not found in “case law updates” are reviewed and lessons learned shared.
-CL360 goes beyond case law and legal updates to address all aspects involved with a K9 program.
+CL360 goes beyond case law and legal updates to address almost every relevant aspect involved with a K9 program.
 The class will include a review prior to the class of actual K9 deployment narratives with related discussion about the reports during the class as well as a report writing exercise at the class as part of the report writing section.

 Information shared in this class will assist in K9 program management and may also assist to maintain or justify the retention of your K9 program during budget “cutback” considerations in these tough economic times.